MEDATTA0/MEDATTA0/README.md

-- 👋 Hi, I’m @MEDATTA0, but my real name is Ibrahim Maâzou Djahadi
+- 👋 Hi, I'm @MEDATTA0, but my real name is Ibrahim Maâzou Djahadi
-- 👀 I’m interested in cybersecurity and web development
+- 👀 I'm interested in cybersecurity and web development
-- 🌱 I’m currently learning Javascript
+- 🌱 I'm currently learning JavaScript
-- 💞️ I’m looking to collaborate on boot camp in order to learn quickly and efficiently
+- 💞️ I'm looking to collaborate on a boot camp to learn quickly and efficiently
-- 📫 How to reach me? send me an email to ibrahimdjahadi46@gmail.com
+- 📫 How to reach me?
+Please send me an email to ibrahimdjahadi46@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like gaming laptops and watching anime